 I have made wonderful lasting friendships from taking pottery classes that go beyond the classroom.
 When you take up any craft or hobby, it’s wonderful to share with like-minded crafters.
 Connecting with other beginner potters and exchanging ideas and different things we have learned is fun.
 Seasoned potters even jump on board and are more than happy to share and see you grow.
 It’s so much fun to finish a piece and show everyone.
 Also to see what they have created.

 Get a Feel for Pottery Wheels

 If you don’t know anyone that has a wheel my suggestion would be to take some classes.
 At least a few classes can give you a feel for the pottery wheel.
-Warning, throwing on the Wheel may be additive.
+WARNING: Throwing on the Wheel may Become Additive.
 The first time I threw on the wheel I fell in love.
 I couldn’t wait to throw again.
 That’s when I knew it was time to buy a wheel.

 At my local studio, I had the blessing of walking into a very large studio, (it’s huge!) with 20 pottery wheels and every major brand represented, kick wheels included.

 You, on the other hand, might only end up learning on one brand or type of wheel, which is ok.
 At least you have started your pottery making journey.
 Congratulations!

 Check out Pottery Wheels Reviewed when you get serious about buying a Pottery Wheel.